Florin Gardoș

-Florin Gardoș ([floˈrin ˈɡardoʃ]; born 29 October 1988) is a Romanian former professional footballer who played as a central defender.
+Florin Gardoș ([floˈrin ˈɡardoʃ]; born 29 October 1988) is a Romanian former professional footballer who played as a centre back.

 Early life

 Gardoș was born in the city of Satu Mare in Romania.

 Club career

 Gardoș started his senior career with Concordia Chiajna in 2006.
 In his first season at the club, he helped them achieve promotion to the second division.

 Steaua București

-On 17 June 2010, Gardoș was transferred to FC Steaua București.
+On 17 June 2010, Gardoș was transferred to Steaua București.
 He made his competitive debut for the Roș-albaștrii on 16 August, in a Liga I match against Victoria Brănești.

 In September 2011, Gardoș received a ten-match ban after seriously tackling Pandurii Târgu Jiu midfielder Cosmin Băcilă, which resulted in a broken left tibia and fibula.

 Southampton

 On 14 August 2014, Gardoș signed a four-year deal with English club Southampton for an undisclosed fee, believed to be around €7.5 million.
 On 13 September, he made his first appearance for "the Saints" as an 89th-minute substitute for Jack Cork in a 4–0 Premier League victory over Newcastle United.
 His first start came on 23 September in a 2–1 away defeat of Arsenal in the League Cup.

 On 23 July 2015, Southampton manager Ronald Koeman announced that Gardoș would be sidelined for up to seven months after suffering a knee injury in a pre-season friendly with Feyenoord.
 He finally made his return to the first team in a 5–0 FA Cup loss to Arsenal on 28 January 2017.